Solidary obligations: Debt relief

 When the debt is cancelled, the creditor forgives the debt, thereby releasing that debtor from the whole obligation.
 In the context of a solidary obligation, if the obligee cancels the debt of some—but not all—of the obligors, the obligation is reduced by an amount proportionate to those whose debts have been cancelled; the obligee preserves his right to demand the whole from any of the remaining obligors, although his right is limited only to the uncancelled debt.

 Unlike the renunciation of a solidary debt, a cancellation affects the object of the entire obligation.
-It is akin to entirely eliminating that obligor from the obligation.
+It is akin to eliminating that obligor from the obligation.
 In order to cancel a debt, the traditional method is for the obligee to surrender the debt instrument that evidences the obligation to the obligor.
 Such a surrender creates a presumption that the debt cancellation was intended to benefit all solidary obligors; this may be rebutted by evidence showing the intent was only to cancel in favor of the obligor to whom the debt instrument was surrendered rather than all of the obligors.